-Our current research focuses on testing our Watercress Tonic against H pylori to see if we can achieve any one of a few outcomes:
+Our current research focuses on testing our Watercress Extract against H pylori to see if we can achieve any one of a few outcomes:

 1) Direct destruction of H pylori – in which case we have made a new antibiotic!

 a.
 This may mean shorter courses or lower doses are effective, which could reduce side effects.